 Additionally, post with passion.
 Consumers can tell if the marketer behind the account believes in the brand they’re promoting.
 There’s no hiding a lack of genuine interest and likability.

-The modern consumer is smart, and knows more about you than you know about them upon first interaction.
+The modern consumer is smart and knows more about you than you know about them upon first interaction.
 This is true for a variety of marketing concepts and campaigns.
 Solidify your value(/value proposition) to make your first impression a knockout!

 Twitter aficionados say best practice is to return the favor of a follow with a follow.
 Why?
 It shows your willingness to engage, and organic, honest, and humble nature.
 It’s the most widely-known “unsaid” social etiquette best practice to follow on Twitter.

 The bigger your brand and following are on Twitter, the better traffic you’ll get to your blog/website and reputation you’ll have.
 To succeed with Twitter, you need to establish your goals.

 7. Plan Your Tweets with Social Media Scheduling Tools